 Teeth Crowns Offer Versatile Protection

-Many people don’t realize the many versatile ways porcelain dental crowns can be used to both restore damaged teeth, and to replace those that have fallen out or been extracted.
-Porcelain is similar to natural teeth, in that it is strong and stain resistant, making porcelain crowns a great, natural-looking way to address tooth damage or tooth loss.
-These crowns also age similarly to natural teeth, making them a lasting restorative option.
+Many people don’t realize the many versatile ways they can be used.
+They can be used to restore damaged teeth and to replace those that have fallen out or been extracted.
+Porcelain is similar to natural teeth, in that it is strong and stain resistant.
+This makes porcelain restorations a great, natural looking way to address tooth damage or tooth loss.
+These natural looking crowns also age similarly to real teeth, making them a lasting restorative option.

-We offer a variety of porcelain crowns composed of slightly different material and compositions.
+We offer several types of dental crowns composed of slightly different materials and compositions.
 Porcelain, similar to your natural teeth, is slightly translucent and durable.
-You can expect your tooth to look natural, while offering the function you need.
+There are many different kinds of porcelain such as: Procera, Feldspathic, Emax, and Zirconium.
+No matter what material we use, you can expect your tooth to look natural, while offering the function you need.

 Our practice serves the Chicago metropolitan area including the North Shore and Northwest suburbs

 To schedule a consultation, call our office today at (847) 234-0517.